Book title: Sankomota: An Ode in One Album – A Reflective Essay

 Sankomota: An Ode in One Album – A Reflective Essay is Mofokeng’s first published book.
 Phehello Mofokeng is a multi-dimensional artist with over 10-years publishing and media experience.
-He is a Wits University graduate and a regular speaker at literary events in South Africa and in SADC.
+He is an organizing committee member of Franschoek Literary Festival.
+He is an MA student at Wits University and a regular speaker at literary events in South Africa and in SADC.
 Outside of publishing, Mofokeng has written and consulted on some of South Africa’s successful television dramas and cultural programs; including Isibaya, Isithembiso and Curious Culture.
-Mofokeng holds a joint honor’s degree in African Languages and Drama & Film and is currently pursuing an MA (Film and TV) at Wits University.
+Mofokeng is working on a Sesotho novella to be released in 2019.

-Geko Publishing is a black-owned independent publisher owned and run by Phehello Mofokeng; an influential figure on the Johannesburg literary scene.
+Geko Publishing is a black-owned independent publisher owned.
 Geko Publishing has long been recognised for publishing cutting-edge literature that is relevant to modern South Africa.
-In a period spanning almost a decade, the company has published South African (English and vernacular) literature including fiction, poetry and biographies by some of the country’s multi-award winning writers and academics.
+In a period spanning over a decade, the company has published South African (English and vernacular) literature including fiction, poetry and biographies by some of the country’s multi-award winning writers and academics.

 ABOUT THE PUBLISHER